-Half Moon School | Alachua County, FL | c. early 1900s
+Half Moon School | Alachua County, FL | c.
+1930s

-The park is available for public visits during park hours (exterior only).
+This school building that was relocated to preserve its story can be visited at the Morningside Nature Center in Gainesville.
+The school is available for public visits during park hours (exterior only).